Uduak Archibong: Research and career

 In 1995 Archibong moved to the University of Bradford, where she worked as a lecturer in nursing.
 She was promoted to Senior Lecturer then Head of Nursing in 1999.
 She was made Fellow of the West African College of Nursing in 2001 and Professor of Diversity in 2004.
 Archibong serves as the university strategic adviser for equality and diversity.
 She demonstrated that black and minority ethnic clinicians in the National Health Service were more likely to be involved with disciplinary action than their white colleagues who had similar track records and behaviour.

 She was appointed Professor of Diversity and Director of the Centre for Inclusion and Diversity at the University of Bradford, where she led the Genovate network.

 Awards and honours

 She was appointed Fellow of the Royal College of Nursing in 2012.
 In 2015 she was made an Order of the British Empire for her services to higher education and equality.
 She was named as one of the Northern Power Women in 2019 and one of Bradford's Inspirational Women in 2020.

+She was featured in the exhibition Phenomenal Women: Portraits of UK Black Female Professors alongside her University of Bradford colleague Engobo Emeseh.